-In the case that a student or faculty member encounters academic dishonesty, s/he should notify the Dean of Enrollment & Advising Services and faculty member's Program Director.
-The Dean of Enrollment & Advising Services will investigate and call a Campus Compact Review Board hearing, if necessary.
+In the case that a student or faculty member encounters academic dishonesty, s/he should notify the Manager of the Learning Resource Center and faculty member's Program Director.
+The Manager of the Learning Resource Center will investigate and call a Campus Compact Review Board hearing, if necessary.